fun-stack/example/README.md

 # Example

 This is your whole application.
 All code in scala.
 Infrastructure as terraform code.
+To start a new project, simply download or clone this example.

 ## Overview